FREQUENTLY ASKED QUESTIONS

-- For travel and leisure-related organizations, such as hotels, attractions, and visitor services, staff are trained to better understand what autism is (and isn’t), how to empathize and understand how individuals with autism experience the world, communicate more effectively, and be aware of common sensitivities and concerns in a recreational environment.
+- For travel and leisure-related organizations, such as hotels, attractions, recreation and visitor services, staff are trained to better understand what autism is (and isn’t), how to empathize and understand how autistic individuals experience the world, communicate more effectively, and be aware of common sensitivities and concerns in a recreational environment.

-The purpose of the training and certification programs offered by IBCCES are to ultimately improve the experience and outcomes for individuals with autism and other related disorders.
+The purpose of the training and certification programs offered by IBCCES is to ultimately improve the experience and outcomes for individuals with autism and other related disorders.